huggingface/blog/fine-tune-segformer.md

 trainer.train()
 ```

-When we're done with training, we can push our fine-tuned model and the feature extractor to the Hub.
+When we're done with training, we can push our fine-tuned model and the image processor to the Hub.

 This will also automatically create a model card with our results.
 We'll supply some extra information in `kwargs` to make the model card more complete.